Security Screens vs Flyscreens for Brisbane Southside: What to Install Where

 A compliant security screen gives you confidence at the places that matter most: your front entry, back door, side access, and any accessible windows.

-Prowler Proof security screens are built around the idea of strength plus everyday liveability — so you can enjoy clear views, unobstructed visibility, and airflow while your home stays secure.
+Prowler Proof security screens are built around the idea of strength plus everyday liveability — so you can enjoy clear views, unobstructed visibility, and security while still allowing airflow throughout your home.
 These screens provide peace and comfort, letting you rest easy knowing your family and property are protected.

-For example, ForceField® uses a heavy-duty aluminium frame with 316 marine grade stainless steel mesh, joined using a mechanical and chemical bond, and it features Prowler Proof’s toughened welded corners.
-This makes it a durable, reliable, and stylish choice for long-term protection.
+For example, ForceField® uses a heavy-duty aluminium frame with 316 marine grade stainless steel mesh, and it features Prowler Proof’s toughened welded corners.
+These security screens are constructed from high quality materials for maximum durability and performance, making them a durable, reliable, and stylish choice for long-term protection.
 (Prowler Proof)

-Protec® uses a single sheet of perforated aluminium, powder coated, with perforations designed to balance insect protection, airflow, and visibility, and is tested to AS5039 achieving Security Level 200 (SL200).
-Its construction is both durable and stylish, ensuring reliable performance and a modern look.
+Protec® uses a single sheet of perforated aluminium, powder coated, with perforations designed to balance insect protection, airflow, and visibility.
+Its construction is both durable and stylish, using high quality materials to ensure reliable performance and a modern look.
 (Prowler Proof)

 And if you prefer a more classic look, Prowler Proof’s Diamond options (SnapLock or Welded Diamond) have been tested and passed AS5039, so they’re compliant security screens (unlike many “diamond grille” products that are sold as barrier screens).
 These options are also durable, reliable, and stylish, blending security with visual appeal.
 (Prowler Proof)